Faceted Filtering

 That's why Zephyr creates its own database table for using by Faceted Filtering.
 When you start the indexing process, it:

-1. gets only used filter sources, based on List Filter elements added to your site
+1. gets only used filter sources, based on the List Filter elements added to your site

 2. gets all published posts (of any post type), that have these sources